-Students who have completed their SIS50612 – Diploma of Sport Development with SEDA have been involved in running a number of events in the community that have provided a number of positive outcomes for all involved.
+Students who are in enrolled in one of the SEDA Group programs may have the opportunity to be involved in running a Major Project in the community that provide a number of positive outcomes for all involved.
 Through these experiences students have been able to enhance their communication skills, critical thinking and leadership.

-- New Zealand – St Kilda Football Club – In October 2018, 4 SEDA Group Diploma students travelled to New Zealand facilitating AFL clinics on behalf of the St Kilda FC.
-Watch their journey below.
+- New Zealand with St Kilda FC – in October 2019, 7 SEDA Group Diploma students travelled to Auckland, New Zealand to deliver AFL clinics to a range of primary school students on behalf of St Kilda FC and AFL NZ.